 Spring Cleaning – the Broadcast IT Edition

-[May 2014] They are not all sitting inside nice racks.
+[May 2025] They are not all sitting inside nice racks.
 Lurking under desks and sales cubicle counters, hiding inside cabinets, or nearly forgotten behind control room furniture are the computers that run broadcast stations.
-With help from iolo’s Jack Follman we offer some good computer maintenance pointers.
+Along with the rest of the station’s Spring Cleaning efforts, here are some thoughts that might be some good computer maintenance pointers for your station.

-But do not just concentrate on clearing out the papers and other debris that have accumulated on your desk, workbench, and all over the facility.
-Your computer could use some cleaning too.
+But there is more to do than just concentrating on clearing out the papers and other debris that have accumulated on your desk, workbench, and all over the facility.
+Your computer could use some cleaning too!

-In the spirit of the season, computer software maker iolo put together some spring cleaning tips for PC users and shared them with us.
+So, in the spirit of the season, here are a few Spring Cleaning tips for PC users.
 Perhaps some of these will help make your systems run cooler and better all summer long.

 How Not to Clean Your Hardware